Adaptive Coded Federated Learning: Privacy Preservation and Straggler Mitigation: Performance Analysis and The Adaptive Policy

-In this section, we first analyze the performance of the proposed method with arbitrary aggregation weights from two aspects: privacy performance and learning performance.
-Based on that, to attain the optimal performance in terms of privacy and learning, the adaptive policy of determining the value of $\alpha_t$ would be specified accordingly.
 First, let us provide some useful assumptions, which have been widely and reasonably adopted in the literature. \begin{assumption} It is assumed that the absolute values of all elements in \({{\mathbf{X}}^{(i)}}\) and \({{\mathbf{Y}}^{(i)}}\) are no larger than 1, \(\forall i\) \cite{showkatbakhsh2018privacy}. \end{assumption} \begin{assumption} The local gradients computed as (\ref{local model update}) are all bounded as \cite{sun2023stochastic}

 \end{assumption} \begin{assumption} The parameter matrix is bounded as follows \cite{sun2023stochastic}:

 \end{assumption}